Applications of joinings to sparse equidistribution problems: Introduction

 Our third theorem deals with quantitative dilations of ''spheres`` in nilmanifolds. \begin{thm} Let $X=~N/\Lambda$, where $N$ is a nilpotent connected Lie group and $\Lambda\leq N$ is a \emph{lattice}, admitting an $\mathbb{R}^{d}$-action by translations.
 Assume moreover that this action is minimal.
 We define the sphere average of radius $R>0$ around $x_0\in X$ as

 for any $f\in C(X)$.
-The the sphere averages equidistribute towards $\int_{X}f(x)dm$ as $R\to \infty$ in a quantitative manner. \end{thm} We note that in the case where the nilmanifold $N/\Lambda$ is the $n$-dimensional torus $\mathbb{T}^n=\mathbb{R}^n/\mathbb{Z}^n$, our theorem is merely the well-known estimate for decay of spherical Bessel functions (c.f. \cite{burton}), and as such one may interpret the above estimate as a decay estimate for ``nilpotent Bessel functions''.
+Then for any point $x_0$ which satisfy effective equidistribution theorem, the sphere averages equidistribute towards $\int_{X}f(x)dm$ as $R\to \infty$ in a quantitative manner. \end{thm} See Theorem~\ref{thm:green-tao}, Definition~\ref{def:quantitatie-equi-rate-nil}, Remark~\ref{rem:effective-equi} and Equation~\eqref{eq:effective-equi-nil-estimate} for discussion regarding the quantitative estimates achieved.
+We note that in the case where the nilmanifold $N/\Lambda$ is the $n$-dimensional torus $\mathbb{T}^n=\mathbb{R}^n/\mathbb{Z}^n$, our theorem is merely the well-known estimate for decay of spherical Bessel functions (c.f. \cite{burton}), and as such one may interpret the above estimate as a decay estimate for ``nilpotent Bessel functions''.
 In recent work~\cite{brynakrashah} Kra, Shah and Sun have considered equidistribution of dilated curves in nilmanifolds, it is highly likely that an extension of our methods will be applicable there as well.